-Restoration and day-to-day operation of the museum is undertaken by volunteers of the Kempton Great Engines Society (KGES).
-Since 1995, KGES volunteers have successfully returned the ‘Sir William Prescott’ triple-expansion engine to steam and showcase it to the public on several steaming weekends per year.
+Restoration and day-to-day operation of the museum is undertaken by volunteers.
+Since 1995, volunteers have successfully returned the ‘Sir William Prescott’ triple-expansion engine to steam and showcase it to the public on several steaming weekends per year.

 Recent achievements include the motorisation of one of our two steam turbines to demonstrate the inner mechanisms.
 Working parties continue to perform restoration projects to ensure the museum’s unique collection is safe for future generations to enjoy.

-The museum is operated entirely by a team of volunteers, and is open from March to November offering special events throughout the year.
+The museum is open from March to November offering special events throughout the year.

 To be the “must visit” international destination celebrating Britain’s industrial heritage and highlighting the importance of conserving and sustaining clean water supplies now and for the future.

 • To tell the story of the Kempton Park site and its vital role in providing clean, safe water to large areas of London continuously for over 100 years, and

 • To provide a unique opportunity to view working examples of the pinnacle of traditional steam engine development and the transition to turbine technology

 Museum expansion project